British Regional, Local and Family History Sources

 Local and trade directories valuable for local and family history.

-Searchable by location, by decade, or by keyword.
+Searchable by location or keyword.

 (1750 - 1919; facsimiles)